johnnyboysydney/Do-you-want-to-Eat-Burgers/README.md

 - Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

--Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+- Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.

 - Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page.